Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: RPDANM with Adaptive Phase Control Approach

 \section{RPDANM with Adaptive Phase Control Approach}

 Both PDANM and RPDANM follow the commonly adopted channel sounding procedure in the literature on RIS, as illustrated in Fig. \ref{fig2}.
 They both require a large number of training slots for realizing high CE accuracy, especially when the RIS consists of numerous elements.
-To facilitate low-overhead CE in the considered RIS-aided MIMO system, we consider the design of the phase control matrix $\boldsymbol{\Omega}$ for RIS during the training stage and propose an RPDANM with adaptive phase control (RPDANM-APC) approach for CE in this section.
+To facilitate low-overhead CE in the considered RIS-aided MIMO system, we consider the design of the phase control matrix $\boldsymbol{\Omega}$ for RIS during the training stage and propose a RPDANM with adaptive phase control (RPDANM-APC) approach for CE in this section.

 In the following, we present the procedure of the proposed RPDANM-APC approach, including an initialization stage and an iteration stage, as summarized in Algorithm \ref{Alg:RPDANM-APC}.
 The initialization stage includes Steps 1 to 4, where the initial training sequences are transmitted in Step 2 and the effective channel and its parameters are estimated in Steps 3 and 4.
 The iteration stage includes Steps 5 to 16, where the steps of setting RIS phases, sending pilot and collecting received data, and channel parameter estimation are performed in each iteration.
 Note that these steps are repeated until convergence or the upper bound of training overhead is reached.
 Specifically, $\epsilon$ is halved until smaller than a given threshold, e.g., $2^{-10}$.
 In each slot of an iteration, the RIS phases are set as the steering vector corresponding to each estimated differential angle for coherently combining the signal from a BS-to-RIS path to a RIS-to-UE path.
-In Step 12, additional training sequences are employed for updating the CE with the specially set RIS phases.
-Note that the number of slots used in each iteration is equal to the number of estimated differential angles in the last iteration such that all estimated differential angles are explored.
+In Step 12, additional training sequences are employed for updating the CE with the specially set RIS phases\footnote{Note that the RIS requires feedback from the BS to optimize its phases, which affects the practicality of RPDANM-APC to some degree.
+However, since only the $L^{*}_{K}$ estimated angles instead of a whole phase control matrix need to be fed back at each iteration, the feedback overhead is generally less than expected and acceptable.}.
+Note that the number of training slots used in each iteration is equal to the number of estimated differential angles in the last iteration such that all estimated differential angles are explored.
 The convergence of the algorithm is checked in Steps 13 to 15, where $\epsilon_{\mathbf{H}}$ is a given constant accusing for the tolerance of converge accuracy.